Skip to main content

 \end{columns}

-Next: Create professional CV templates for resumes and academic CVs, or explore Report templates for longer documents.
+Next: Create professional CV templates for resumes and academic CVs, or explore Article templates for academic writing.